GitHubSachin/CustomThreadPool/readme.md

 # Configuring Thread Pool:
 This is importent design consideration, how many threads you would put as min and max limits on the pool.
 Both implementation of custom thread pool can grow and shrink when necessary in response to changes in an application's work load.
 All thread pools have at least one thread, but a thread pool can grow as the demand for threads increases, up to the pool's maximum size.
 Threads may also be terminated automatically when they have been idle for some time.
 The dynamic nature is determined by configuration of the thread pool's min and max setting values.
-The value of ThreadIdleTime determines whether and how quickly a thread pool can shrink to a size of 1.
+The value of ThreadIdleTime determines whether and how quickly a thread pool can shrink to a size of min. limit.

 You should do careful analysis of your application to choose an appropriate maximum size for a thread pool.
 For example, in compute-bound applications it is best to limit the number of threads to the number of physical processor cores or threads on the host machine; adding any more threads will increase context switches and reduces performance.
 Increasing the size of the pool beyond the number of cores can improve responsiveness when threads can become blocked while waiting for the operating system to complete a task, such as a network or file operation.
 On the other hand, a thread pool configured with too many threads can have the opposite effect and negatively impact performance.
 Test your application in a realistic environment for determining the optimum size for a thread pool